vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 Questions:
 1. What is the job ID of the submitted script.
 2. Where is the output of the job ?
-3. Check the Git status - are any new files created that aren't tracked?
+3. Check the Git status - are any new files created that aren't tracked? (use git status)
+4. What does the command git log --oneline do ?

 ##### Create/modify test.sh in VSCode.
 1. open a New text file with VSC